KimathiNewton/mental_health_assistant/README.md

 - **Git**: Version control system for tracking project changes, enabling collaboration, and maintaining code integrity.
 - **Visual Studio Code**: IDE used for coding, debugging, and managing the development workflow.
 - **Jupyter Notebook**: Utilized for exploratory data analysis, prototyping, and preprocessing, offering an interactive platform for data exploration.

+### **🧬 Dataset**
+The dataset in this project contains information related to **mental health queries**, structured for use in the knowledge base of the Retrieval-Augmented Generation (RAG) system.
+The data is stored in the `dataset/` directory and serves as the foundation for generating mental health-related responses in areas such as depression, trauma, stress, and relationship issues.

+---

+### **Backend Files Overview**

+The backend of the **Mental Health Assistant** application handles various components of the RAG system, including data ingestion, retrieval, and interaction with the Large Language Models (LLMs).
+Below is an overview of the key backend files:

+#### **1. app.py**
+- **Main entry point of the FastAPI application**: Defines API endpoints for user interaction with the system.
+- **API Endpoints**:
+  - **/question**: Processes user queries by retrieving relevant data from the knowledge base and generating a response using the LLM.
+  - **/feedback**: Stores user feedback on the responses provided by the assistant to continuously improve the system.

+- **CORS Middleware Configuration**: Configures CORS to allow cross-origin requests from the frontend (e.g., a Streamlit app) to the backend API.

+#### **2. rag.py**
+- **Core RAG Logic**: Implements the primary logic for the Retrieval-Augmented Generation process.
+- **Key Functions**:
+  - **Query Elasticsearch**: Searches for relevant mental health-related documents in the Elasticsearch knowledge base.
+  - **Build Prompts**: Constructs the input prompt for the LLM based on the retrieved documents.
+  - **Evaluate Answers**: Assesses the relevance of the AI-generated answers to ensure they are contextually accurate and meaningful.

+#### **3. db.py**
+- **Database Management**: Manages interaction with the **PostgreSQL** database.
+- **Key Features**:
+  - **Initialize Database Schema**: Creates the necessary database tables to store conversations and user feedback.
+  - **Save Conversations**: Stores question-answer pairs and feedback to analyze user interactions over time.

+#### **4. prep.py**
+- **Elasticsearch and Database Initialization**: Prepares the environment by indexing mental health documents and setting up the database.
+- **Key Functions**:
+  - **Elasticsearch Indexing**: Configures index mappings and ingests pre-processed mental health-related documents for efficient search and retrieval.
+  - **Database Setup**: Initializes the database with the correct schema and relations.

+#### **5. ingest.py**
+- **Document Ingestion**: Handles the processing and ingestion of the dataset into Elasticsearch.
+- **Key Features**:
+  - **Text Cleaning**: Pre-processes and cleans mental health-related documents before indexing.
+  - **Document Indexing**: Pushes the cleaned documents into Elasticsearch for later retrieval during RAG queries.

+#### **6. init.py**
+- **Grafana Setup**: Configures **Grafana** for monitoring the system's performance.
+- **Key Features**:
+  - **Data Source Configuration**: Sets up PostgreSQL as a data source for tracking system metrics such as query response times, user activity, and feedback analysis.
+  - **Dashboard Initialization**: Initializes Grafana dashboards for visualizing key metrics like query efficiency, response accuracy, and feedback trends.

+---

+This backend architecture supports the Mental Health Assistant application by efficiently processing user queries, generating contextually relevant mental health responses, and providing insightful metrics for system performance monitoring.